simple-login/website/content/blog/august-11.md

 author: "SimpleLogin team"
 authorLink: "https://twitter.com/simple_login"
 authorAvatar: "/logo-square.svg"
----
+layout: "single-toc"

-On August 11, 2020, some SimpleLogin users have experienced up to 8 hours of email delay.
+intro: "On August 11, 2020, some SimpleLogin users have experienced up to 8 hours of email delay.
 We deeply apologize for this incident and have made some measures to avoid this issue from happening again.
 No emails were lost during this time.

 Here's the timeline of what happened and the measures we've done to better handle these situations.
+"
+---

-#### First vague
+### First vague

 In the morning, we noticed that the second server mx2.simplelogin.co had a peak of emails.
 This server is the failover of the principal one (mx1.simplelogin.co) and usually only handles a fraction of emails.
 We also received emails from some SimpleLogin users asking about the email delay.